-"Hurry up, Pierre," they said to him, 'or your little wife will beat you growing.
+'or your little wife will beat you grow-

-"So long as they are of the same height," said the mothers, rodeslingly, "it does not matter; but she wast not be the taller of the two."
-They tried gymnasium, riding, fencing; nothing availed.
-Pierre's stature remained stationary, while Alice developed every day.
-This fact only amused "I shall be the taller," she would laughingly say, "and my husband will have to obey me, for if it came to anything serious, I certainly am the stronglaugh was forced.
-The fond mothers still planned for the projected union of their children, interspersing their conversation with instances of short husbands and tall wives, who not only appeared well enough together, but seemed satisfied with each other.
-But poor Pierre now knew that his stunted growth was a serious obstacle to the consummation degrees he stayed away altogether.
+"So long as they are of the same height," said the mothers, consolingly. "it does not matter; but she must not

+"I shall be the taller," she would laughingly say, "and my husband will have to obey me, for if it came to anything serious, I certainly am the strong-

-"Yes, I am sure you would prove stronger than I," poor Pierre would answer in the same tone, though his
+"Yes, I am sure you would prove stronger than I," poor Pierre would answer in the same tone, though his laugh was forced.